-2021/22: In setting its 2021/22 revenue budget the Council was required to make difficult choices regarding service delivery and Council Tax levels.
-As part of the process the Council approved an annual Council Tax increase of 3.89%, which increased the annual band D charge by £53.71 to £1,434.47 (excluding amounts raised for Police and Community Councils).
-It also approved £4.7m of savings measures to ensure that the approved budget is delivered.
+2022/23: In setting its 2022/23 revenue budget the Council was required to make difficult choices regarding service delivery and Council Tax levels.
+As part of the process the Council approved an annual Council Tax increase of 2.95%, which increased the annual band D charge by £42.32 to £1,476.79 (excluding amounts raised for Police and Community Councils).
+It also approved £10.1m of budget mitigation measures to ensure that the approved budget is balanced.

-In respect of the Council's forward capital programme this has been constructed to principally support the Schools modernisation programme, Disabled Facilities Grants, Asset management and Infrastructure, with some £73.5m (including contributions to the Cardiff Capital Region City Deal initiative) forecast to be spent from 2021/22 to 2024/25.
+In respect of the Council's forward capital programme this has been constructed to principally support the Schools modernisation programme, Disabled Facilities Grants, Asset management and Infrastructure, with £136m (including contributions to the Cardiff Capital Region City Deal initiative) budgeted to be spent from 2022/23 to 2025/26.

-The Medium Term: The medium term prognosis is still of concern with the current MTFP indicating a funding gap of £30m over the next three years if settlement from Welsh Government remains static.
-There are currently no indicative settlement figures published which significantly impedes and impacts on forward planning of budgets over the medium term.
+The Medium Term: The medium term prognosis is still of concern with the current MTFP indicating a funding gap of £13m over the next three years based on indicative Welsh Government funding settlements, and prior to recognising updated demands upon services.
 Demand led cost pressures continue to increase in areas such as Children's services, Adult Social Care, Children's additional learning needs and Transport.
+Alongside this, the risks presenting in the wider economic environment are expected to place upward pressure on our pay budgets over the medium term.